-(d)Â Proger Loan recoverability
+(d) Proger Loan recoverability

-The recoverability of the carrying value of loan from PMP represents a significant accounting judgment.
-In making their assessment over estimated recoverability of the loan, management considered the latest outcome of arbitration, assessment of the security provided by the pledge over shares, and the delay in the recovery of the expected amount.
-As a result, management concluded that \$15.8 million represents its best estimate of recoverable amount as at 31 December 2022 (2021: \$16,7 million).
-For further detail please refer to the note 27.
+The recoverability of the carrying value of the loan to PMP represents a significant accounting judgment.
+In making their assessment over estimated recoverability of the loan, management considered the projected outcome of arbitration, assessment of the security provided by the pledge over shares, and the delay in the recovery of the expected amount.
+As a result, management concluded that \$17.1 million represents its best estimate of recoverable amount as at 31 December 2023 (2022: \$15.8 million).
+For further detail please refer to note 28.

-(e)Â Well services and rental agreements
+(e) Well services and rental agreements

 The Group's well rental arrangements in Ukraine for oil and gas extraction activities are outside of the scope of IFRS 16.
 Judgment was required in forming this assessment, based on analysis of the scope of IFRS 16 and the nature of the well rental arrangements.
-This assessment focused on the extent to which the rental agreements provided access to subsurface well structures to extract hydrocarbons versus surface level infrastructure for the transport and processing of extracted hydrocarbons.
+This assessment focused on the extent to which the rental agreements provided access to sub-surface well structures to extract hydrocarbons versus surface level infrastructure for the transport and processing of extracted hydrocarbons.

-(f)ÂÂ Deferred tax assets
+(f) Deferred tax assets